Small cancellation labellings of some infinite graphs and applications: Introduction

 \subsection{Groups with expanders in Cayley graphs}

-Using his labeling of expanders Gromov constructed a finitely generated group, for which there exists a so-called `weak embedding' of an expander \cite{Gro}.
-A weak embedding is not necessarily a coarse embedding and with Gromov's construction one cannot obtain the latter; see the discussion in Section~\ref{s:discus}.
+Using his labelling of expanders Gromov constructed a finitely generated group, for which there exists a weak embedding in the sense of \cite[Definition 7.2]{Ost2013} of an expander \cite{Gro}.
+A weak embedding is not necessarily a coarse embedding and with Gromov's construction one cannot obtain the latter; see the discussion in Subsection~\ref{s:discus}.
 Having weakly embedded expanders is enough to claim that the group does not coarsely embed into a Hilbert space \cite{Gro}, or that the Baum-Connes conjecture with coefficients fails for such groups \cite{HiLaSka} (cf.\ our Corollary~\ref{c:Hilbert} and Corollary~\ref{c:WiYu}).
 However, in many other situations it seems to be necessary to have an actual coarse embedding of an expander to obtain desired properties; see e.g.\ \cites{WillettYu1}.
-Our labeling allows us to provide groups with such a property and more, as the following result shows.
+Our labelling allows us to provide groups with such a property and more, as the following result shows.

 \begin{theorem3}[see Corollary~\ref{c:Hilbert} in the text] There exist finitely generated groups with expanders isometrically embedded into their Cayley graphs. \end{theorem3}